 In 2017, my late partner and I had borrowed a friend’s old Lazy Daze RV for six months.
 She needed help storing it and we had access to great off-street parking at the time, so it was a convenient thing for us to be able to take frequent camping trips to the local mountains, just southeast of San Diego, or north to Malibu State Park in Los Angeles.

 While enjoying the recreational vehicle lifestyle, my partner and I began fantasizing about one day living out of an RV when we would ‘roadschool’ our young son across the continental United States.
 I dreamed about our adventures up California’s old 101 highway, through San Francisco, across the Golden Gate Bridge and into the Redwoods.
 Since my partner did not have as extensive experience traveling as I did, I was eager to show him, along with our child, the west coast up and into the glorious Pacific Northwest of Oregon, Washington and even beyond.
-In 2018, however, my partner was diagnosed with an aggressive, 4th stage head and neck cancer.
-After receiving remission from conventional treatment, we purchased another friend’s used Dodge RV.
-Instead of roadschooling then though, we changed plans and decided to downsize our life, get rid of most of our stuff and head south of the border for a worldschool experience.
-After a month of selling our things online as well as through garage sales, we put what remained of our most precious belongings in our new home on wheels and stored it on our friend’s property for returning to at a later date.
+In 2018, however, my partner was diagnosed with an aggressive, 4th stage, head and neck cancer.
+After receiving remission from conventional treatment, we purchased another friend’s used-Dodge RV.
+However, instead of roadschooling, we changed plans and decided to downsize our life, get rid of most of our stuff and head south of the border for a worldschool experience.
 After six, amazing months of swimming with whale sharks in Mexico, living in a worldschool community in a small Mayan village, visiting ancient temples and pyramids in Guatemala, and then discovering ourselves once again surrounded by soul tribe in a small, mountain town in southern Ecuador, my partner’s cancer returned with a vengeance.
-He peacefully passed away at the home we had rented near the Rio Chamba in Vilcabamba, Ecuador at the end of January, 2020.
+He peacefully passed away at the home we had rented near the Rio Chamba in southern Ecuador at the end of January, 2020.